openvinotoolkit/npu_plugin/src/vpux_compiler/docs/sw_layer_enabling.md

 Add OpenVINO single layer test.
 Copy test suites from the MKLDNN plugin for initial setup.

 A simple test will be useful to have for debugging.
 Run it to see the build/compilation issues.
-Make sure to derive `LayerTest` from `LayerTestsUtils::KmbLayerTestsCommon`.
+Make sure to derive `LayerTest` from `LayerTestsUtils::VpuOv1LayerTestsCommon`.

 Useful links:
 [How to run tests](../../../guides/how-to-test.md)